GetPageSpeed Extras

 perl-Class-Refresh

-How to install perl-Class-Refresh on AlmaLinux, Rocky Linux & RHEL
+How to install perl-Class-Refresh on AlmaLinux, Rocky Linux, Oracle Linux and RHEL

 Refresh your classes during runtime